Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Adharma would be equivalent to the denial of Dharma: injustice, darkness, war, violence.

-In the first two verses of the Bhagavad Gita of Chapter 9- Yoga of Royal Knowledge we find “the essence of Dharma”, the true Knowledge:
+In the first two verses of the Bhagavad Gita of Chapter 9- The Yoga of Royal Knowledge we find “the essence of Dharma”, the true Knowledge:

-Sri Krishna to Arjuna:
+Sri Krishna said to Arjuna:

-«The Lord said: To you, free from malice and censure, I will declare this profound secret, knowledge (Jnana) and wisdom (Vijnana), having known it, you will be free from the miseries of material existence» Bhagavad Gita 9 1 (Yoga of Royal and Discriminatory Knowledge).
+“To you, free from malice and censure, I will declare this profound secret, knowledge (Jnana) and wisdom (Vijnana), having known it, you will be free from the miseries of material existence” Bhagavad Gita 9 1 (Yoga of Royal and Discriminatory Knowledge).

 In the following verses of Chapter 4, Dharma, “reestablishing the path of principles”, should be understood as the restoration of religion (Yoga of Knowledge and Renunciation of Action).

-Bhagavad Gita 4-7-8 When evil increases, the Lord incarnates to restore the Dharma
+Bhagavad Gita 4.7-8 When evil increases, the Lord incarnates to restore Dharma

 In Chapter 9 (The Yoga of Royal and Discriminatory Knowledge) Sri Krishna explains to Arjuna: